Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

 Total dietary fiber: 8.8 grams per cooked cup (160 grams)

 Notable nutrients: Vitamin C, vitamin K, vitamin B6, thiamine, manganese, folate, vitamin A, protein

 The humble green pea is packed with fiber and powerful antioxidants, anti-inflammatory properties and phytonutrients that support wellness.
+Plus,they’re one of the few foods high in protein and fiber, which makes them an awesome addition to a well-rounded, weight loss diet.
 Frozen peas are available year-round, making them ideal to incorporate into your diet.
 Lightly steam peas and add to soups and salads.

 Notable nutrients: Vitamins A, C, K; riboflavin, thiamine, niacin, calcium, iron, phosphorous, zinc, protein